3D Moving-mesh Hydrodynamical Simulations of Wind/Jet Driven Ultraluminous X-ray Source Bubbles: Results

 There is a degeneracy between the outflow mechanical power and the age of the system.
 If the age of the system is large enough, the outflows with low mechanical power may create a bubble that has the same size and shape as the bubble of the fiducial parameters.
 However, we argue that this degeneracy can be distinguished by the thickness of the gas shell.
 The propagation of the wind bubble will leave the adiabatic phase when the system age surpasses the cooling timescale.
 After the adiabatic propagation, the bubble shell will enter a snowplow phase and collapse because of radiative cooling \citep{Castor1975}.
 In the run WIND-FID, the cooling timescale of the gas shell is about 700~kyr, obtained from the simulation data by taking the mass-weighted average of $t_{\rm cool}=U_{\rm thermal}/Q^-_{\rm cool}$ over cells exceeding the background number density, where $U_{\rm thermal}$ is the cell’s total thermal energy and $Q^-_{\rm cool}$ is the cooling rate according to the cooling function.
 This value is consistent with the absence of shell collapse at $t=280$ kyr.
 For the run WIND-LOWL, the thin shell is not well resolved, making it difficult to derive the cooling timescale directly from the simulation data.
 Under the isotropic condition, however, the cooling timescale can be estimated as $t_{\rm cool}\geq1.7\times10^3\left( \dot{M}_6v_{2000}^2/n_{\rm ISM} \right)^{1/2}$~yr \citep{Castor1975}, where $\dot{M}_6 = \dot{M}_{\rm w}/(10^{-6}M_{\sun}~{\rm yr}^{-1})$, $v_{2000}=v_0/(2000~{\rm km}~{\rm s}^{-1})$.
 This yields a cooling timescale of $\sim$ 15 kyr, which is much shorter than $t=280$~kyr shown in Figure 2.
 Therefore, the thinning of the shell in this run can be attributed to its collapse caused by radiative cooling.
 It is predictable that even when the bubble with low mechanical power grows to the same size as that of the fiducial bubble, the gas shell will be significantly thinner than that of the fiducial bubble, because of its much shorter cooling timescale.

-The run WIND-LOWN shows that the background ISM density only influences the propagation speed of the gas shell.
+The run WIND-LOWN shows that the background ISM density mainly influences the propagation speed of the gas shell.
 With the ISM density decreasing by one order of magnitude, the propagation speed of the gas shell is about twice the fiducial value.
 As a result, the bubble can grow to the same size as that of the fiducial run in a much shorter lifetime.
+The background ISM density will also influence the free expansion radius and the cooling timescale of the system.
+A lower background ISM density is expected to lead to a larger free expansion radius and a larger cooling timescale.
+We need another small scale simulation and another long elapsed time simulation to show the free expansion phase and the shell collapse at the cooling timescale, respectively, which is left for further works.
+However, our conclusions still hold for the adiabatic phase of the ULX bubble expansion.

 The different initial ISM temperatures mainly lead to different outer thermal pressures against shock propagation.
 However, the sum of the inner thermal pressure and the ram pressure is more than 3 orders of magnitude larger than the ISM thermal pressure.
 The ISM thermal pressure will only be important when the total inner pressure reduces to the same magnitude.
 From the WIND-FID run, we calculate the timescale for the total pressure at the gas shell to reduce to the magnitude of the ISM thermal pressure.
 The timescale is about 2~Myr, which is much longer than the elapsed time of our simulation.
 Thus, we conclude here that the background ISM temperature only has a negligible influence on our simulation results.